material-components/material-components-web/packages/mdc-menu/README.md

 ### Using the JS Component

-MDC Simple Menu ships with a Component / Foundation combo which allows for frameworks to richly integrate the correct menu behaviors into idiomatic components.
+MDC Menu ships with a Component / Foundation combo which allows for frameworks to richly integrate the correct menu behaviors into idiomatic components.

 The component has a read-write property, `open`, which keeps track of the visual state of the component.